sapegin/blog.sapegin.me/content/all/accessibility-testing.md

 We should be able to complete all important actions in our site or app without touching a mouse, trackpad, or touchscreen.
 At any time, we should know which element is in focus.

 **Tip:** I often use a live expression on `document.activeElement` in Chrome DevTools to see which element is in focus (“Create live expression” button in the Console tab’s toolbar).
-It helps to find elements without visible focus state, or invisible elements that can be focused.
+It helps to find elements without a visible focus state, or invisible elements that can be focused.

 ![Using Chrome DevTools live expression to check which element is in focus](/images/accessibility-live-expression.png)